 Best Places To Eat In The Budapest Jewish Quarter

-The Jewish Quarter has a huge selection of Hungarian and international restaurants, some really casual to stuff your tummy before (or during) a long night out, and others a bit more upscale to enjoy a really nice meal.
+The Jewish Quarter has a huge selection of Hungarian and international restaurants, some really casual to stuff your tummy before (or during) a long night out, and others are a bit more upscale to enjoy a really nice meal.

 In the warmer months, two food courts are open to trying typical street foods: Karaván has a bit of everything, and Vegan Garden offers only plant-based dishes – it is said to be the first fully vegan food court in the world.